 Click the images below to see full size versions if you find them too small in the post.

-Clickfunnels is a sales funnel creation solution that’s been around for about 3 years.
+Clickfunnels® is a sales funnel creation solution that’s been around since late 2014.

 It was created by Russell Brunson, one of the best marketers in the business.
 As with all good products, he created it initially for his own use, to make the process of creating his own sales funnels easier.